Antonio Brown says 'karma' when Smith-Schuster is asked about dirty hit on Burfict

 This isn't a good look for the Steelers' receiver

 The Steelers' come-from-behind win over the Bengals on Monday night was marred by nasty injuries and unnecessarily dirty hits.
 One of those injuries occurred when Steelers receiver JuJu Smith-Schuster went head hunting against Bengals linebacker Vontaze Burfict and knocked him out of the game after a scary scene that involved Burfict getting stretchered off the field.
-It was a horrifying moment, yet after the game, Steelers star receiver Antonio Brown did not express remorse for the hit that injured Burfict.
+It was a horrifying moment, yet after the game, Steelers star receiver Antonio Brown did not express remorse for Smith-Schuster's hit that injured Burfict.

 According to ESPN's Jeremy Fowler and The Athletic's Mark Kaboly, Brown called Smith-Schuster's hit on Burfict "karma."